willscottuk/laravel-trmnl/README.md

 composer require bnussbau/laravel-trmnl
 ```

-You can publish and run the migrations with:
+If developing a public plugin with OAuth support, publish and run the migrations with:

 ```bash
 php artisan vendor:publish --tag="trmnl-migrations"